 - Survey recipient selection based on customer support ticket data

 - Next-best-action scores for contacts in a CRM

-Until recently, it was very cumbersome to maintain integrations with each of these products.
-However, with data warehouses taking up an increasingly important role, another new warehouse-first software category rose to prominence: the Reverse ETL tool.
-While traditional data integration tools focus on getting data out of SaaS applications, reverse ETL tools such as Hightouch and Census are focused on moving data back into them.
+Until recently, it was very cumbersome to maintain integrations from your data warehouse with each product where you wanted to send enriched data (i.e., CRM, marketing tool, customer support tool, etc.).
+However, with data warehouses taking up an increasingly important role in the stack, another new warehouse-first software category rose to prominence: the Reverse ETL pipeline.
+While traditional data integration tools focus on getting data out of SaaS applications, reverse ETL tools like RudderStack Reverse ETL and Hightouch are focused on moving data back into them.

 Having a clear, structured architecture in your data warehouse makes the process of operationalizing it via reverse ETL that much easier.

 Get the Data Maturity Guide